lekatehdas/dictionary-search-app/README.md

 ## Testing
 For testing run `npm test` in your CLI, this will also generate a coverage report.
+When running tests you'll get an `Error in fetchData: test` this is due to how I mocked the data, does not affect the outcome.

 ## Build
 To create a build run `npm run build` in your CLI.